JuliaTrustworthyAI/ConformalPrediction.jl/docs/src/tutorials/plotting.md

 #### Contour Plots for Two-Dimensional Inputs

-For conformal classifiers with exactly two input variables, the [`TaijaPlotting.contourf(conf_model::ConformalPrediction.ConformalProbabilisticSet, fitresult, X, y; kwrgs...)`](@ref) method can be used to visualize conformal predictions in the two-dimensional feature space.a
+For conformal classifiers with exactly two input variables, the `TaijaPlotting.contourf` method can be used to visualize conformal predictions in the two-dimensional feature space.

 ``` julia
 using MLJ